-Line a muffin tin with paper cases and divide the biscuit mixture evenly between each mould and refrigerate for about 30 minutes.
+Line a muffin tin with paper cases and divide the biscuit mixture evenly between each mould and refrigerate while you get on with the cream filling.

 Meantime, use an electric mixer to beat the double cream until it holds stiff peaks, then add the sugar and cream cheese and beat until fully incorporated.

 Top the biscuits base with the cream cheese mixture, so that each cheesecake is about 2/3 full.
-Refrigerate again for 1-2 hours.
+Refrigerate again.

 To make the lemon curd, cut the butter in small cubes and place it together with the sugar in a heatproof bowl over a pan of simmering water, making sure that the water does not touch the bottom of the pan.